The Flood – Part Two

 The door was shut.

 But the door was shut ...to those on the outside.
-The day of grace is over.
-Now no one else could be saved.
+The day of grace was over.
+From that point no one else could be saved.
 Again I am reminded of the song lyrics, “There is a line that is drawn, for rejecting our Lord, when the call of the Spirit is lost ...”

 That day is a personal day for anyone who is yet unsaved.
 When has that person had God's grace extended to them for the last time?
 When is the day that God says, your day of grace is past?
 There is coming a day when the time of salvation will be past for all unbelievers of this age.